+'''

 public int

 get(int offset,

 byte[] values,

 int start,

 int count)

 throws OffsetOutOfBoundsException,

 ArrayIndexOutOfBoundsException,

 NullPointerException

 '''

 Fill values from index start with elements from this instance, where the nth element is at the address: base address + (offset+n) x stride x element size in bytes.
-The number of bytes transferred is the minimum of count, the size of the memory region minus offset, and length of values minus start.
-When an exception is thrown, no data is transferred.
+The number of bytes transfered is the minimum of count, the size of the memory region minus offset, and length of values minus start.
+When an exception is thrown, no data is transfered.

-'''

-offset of the first byte in the memory region to transfere values the array to receive the bytes start the first index in array to fill count the maximum number of bytes to copy Throws
+offset of the first byte in the memory region to transfere

-'''
+values the array to receive the bytes

+$\verb"count"$ the maximum number of bytes to copy